SleepySerade/Vulnerable_Blog_Post/VULNERABILITIES.md

   3. The system will accept any file type with no validation in either the frontend or backend
   4. Access the uploaded file to execute the code

+## Changes Made to Restrict File Upload Functionality
+- Removed the image URL input option from post creation and editing pages
+- Removed the profile picture URL input from user profile pages
+- All file uploads must now be done through the file upload functionality, which:
+  - Is restricted to admin users only
+  - Has no file type validation
+  - Makes the system more vulnerable to malicious file uploads

 ## 2. SQL Injection Vulnerability
 - **Location**: `backend/auth.php` (login function)
 - **Type**: SQL Injection